-The role of FibroScan in the era of metabolic (dysfunction)-associated fatty liver disease burden of MAFLD is large and growing (1).
-Approximately 45% of the Turkish population meets the diagnostic criteria for MAFLD (2), which are based on detection of liver steatosis by imaging techniques, blood biomarkers or non-invasive scores, or by liver histology in addition to one of the following three criteria: overweigh or obesity, presence of type 2 diabetes, or evidence of metabolic dysregulation (3).
+Among chronic liver conditions, metabolic (dysfunction)-associated fatty liver disease (MAFLD) ranks as the most frequent.
+With a world-wide prevalence of 37%, the global burden of MAFLD is large and growing.
+Approximately 45% of the Turkish population meets the diagnostic criteria for MAFLD, a which are based on detection of liver steatosis by imaging techniques, blood biomarkers or non-invasive scores, or by liver histology in addition to one of the following three criteria: Overweigh or obesity, presence of Type 2 diabetes, or evidence of metabolic dysregulation.